jon9314/axon/README.md

 examples such as the **Qwen3 Tool-call Demo** found in `examples/assistant_qwen3.py`.

+See [docs/models.md](docs/models.md) for instructions on running Qwen3 with reasoning enabled and how to pass the recommended `generate_cfg` settings.

 ## Roadmap progress

 Phase 0 has been completed and the Phase 1 MVP scaffold is implemented.
 See [phases/roadmap.md](phases/roadmap.md) for upcoming work.